afforeroc/my-weather-api/README.md

 ## Guideline

 ### 1. System configuration
-> Do it only once for configure the app
+> Only once for configure the app

-1.1 Check if Python3 is already installed in your Operative System.
+1.1 Check if Python3 is already installed in your computer.
 ```
 $ python3 --version
 ```